Jamila-Hanif/uae-traffic-dashboard/README.md

 The **hour-by-hour congestion curves are illustrative**.
 They are constructed from publicly reported peak travel windows rather than a live traffic API.

-Similarly, the hotspot section identifies major corridors discussed in public traffic reporting; it should **not be interpreted as a real-time traffic map**.
+The **Hotspot Corridors** section allows users to switch between **Dubai and Abu Dhabi** and compare **Weekday and Ramadan 2026** traffic patterns.
+The Ramadan hotspot descriptions are illustrative interpretations based on publicly reported peak periods and traffic patterns; they should not be interpreted as real-time measurements of individual roads.

-This distinction is intentional: the dashboard aims to communicate the scale and pattern of congestion without implying a level of real-time precision that the underlying data cannot support.
+The hotspot corridors themselves represent major routes identified through public traffic reporting.
+The dashboard therefore provides a **situational-awareness and comparison view rather than a live traffic map**.

----
+This distinction is intentional: Gridlock Watch communicates the scale, location and timing of congestion without implying a level of real-time precision that the underlying public data cannot support.

 ## 🛠 Tech Stack